codingandcommunity/Learn-With-Coding-And-Community/README.md

   **5.** If this is your first time doing so, you may have to run through an installation process.
 When you reach the server checks page, you may need to install additional PHP packages for Moodle to function properly.
 If you have trouble passing the server checks even after following the suggested instructions, try using another web server stack. (for ex., if it does not work on WAMP, try using LAMP instead).
 Click [here](https://docs.moodle.org/38/en/Installation_quick_guide#Install_Moodle) for more information about installing Moodle.

   **6.** Create a Moodle account and log into it to see the distribution of Moodle in its latest edition for coding&&community.

-If you would like to contribute educational content to the Moodle distribution, contact the **administrator** (jesseweihuang@gmail.com or on the coding&&community Slack).
-If you are a developer, simply ask in the #general thread on the *coding&&community Web App Dev* Discord server for administrator access.

 ```
 Give the example